 |RNRS 110||NURSING I ||6|

 * See specific requirements for Humanities required for Associate in Applied Science Degree.

 ** Underlined courses may be taken prior to admission into the program.

 The Accreditation Commission for Education in Nursing (ACEN) is a resource for the nursing information contained in this catalog.
 The commission may be contacted as follows: Accreditation Commission for Education in Nursing, 3343 Peachtree Road NE, Suite 850, Atlanta, GA, 30326.
 Phone: (404) 975-5000, Fax: (404) 975-5020.

 Transfer of credit from other institutions: transfer courses comparable to the courses listed under "General Courses" may be accepted toward meeting the requirements of the ICC Nursing Program.
-No transfer credit is accepted for vocational - sequence program - requirement courses, nor is credit given for work experience.
+Transfer credit is not automatically accepted for occupational or vocational credit requirement; demonstration of proficiency or competency is required.
+Credit is not given for work experience.
 Qualified Practical Nurse graduates may be given advanced standing through proficiency examinations and by applying for the bridge program.